-- The unary atomic integer operations require a message header (so that the message data on the OBUS is not empty). - The current implementation of the binary atomic integer operations forbids a message header, so the Pixel Sample Mask is defaulted to be fully enabled. - The Append Counter cannot be used with an MSAA auxiliary surface.
+- Both unary and binary atomic integer operations require a message header . - The current implementation of the binary atomic integer operations forbids a message header, so the Pixel Sample Mask is defaulted to be fully enabled. - The Append Counter cannot be used with an MSAA auxiliary surface.